 the Operator’s compliance with this Agreement.

-The Commonwealth may appoint either the Australian National Audit Office or a suitably qualified independent professional firm as the Auditor.
+The Commonwealth may appoint either the Australian National Audit Office or an appropriately qualified independent professional firm as the Auditor.

-The Commonwealth may commission an Audit no more than once in each calendar year during the Term, unless an Audit occurring in the preceding calendar year identified a material non-compliance with this Agreement.

 The Commonwealth must give the Operator at least 20 Business Days’ prior notice of any Audit.

-The Operator must:
+The Operator must comply with any such audit including that it must:

-subject to clause 37.4(f), allow the Auditor to access during business hours the Accounts and Records kept by the Operator and its Related Bodies Corporate and/or Key Subcontractors (as applicable) and any premises, systems, equipment, personnel and information of the Operator, its Related Bodies Corporate and/or Key Subcontractors relating to the Project or this Agreement;
+subject to clause 31.4(e), allow the Auditor to access during business hours the Accounts and Records kept by the Operator and its Related Bodies Corporate and/or Key Subcontractors (as applicable) and any premises, systems, equipment, personnel and information of the Operator, its Related Bodies Corporate and/or Key Subcontractors relating to the Project or this Agreement;

 provide (and procure its Related Body Corporates and/or Key Subcontractors (as applicable) to provide) reasonable co-operation, information and assistance to the Auditor including answering reasonable questions relating to the audit and inspection in writing; and